-It took us many months to achieve this, but here we are – a consolidated website that merges our old Hardnews magazine print edition and website containing our archives of writings of the last 15 years, along with Hardnews Foreign Policy (HNFP).
-Now the merged website is backed by a formidable search engine that links the old with the new.
+It took us many months to achieve this, but here we are — a consolidated website that merges our old Hardnews magazine print edition and website containing our archives of writings of the last 15 years, along with our recent offering in a brand new design with offbeat content: Hardnews Foreign Policy (HNFP).
+It is backed by a formidable search engine that links the old with the new.
 Indeed, it allows the reader to go deep into various contemporary and long-term subjects/issues that keep returning as headlines from time to time.

 The new website returns as www.hardnewsmedia.com.